Sunday Keynote Speaker: Derreck Kayongo

-Derreck founded the Global Soap Project, a humanitarian aid organization that collects discarded and unused soap from thousands of hotels worldwide, reprocesses it, then distributes it to in-need populations around the world.
-His organization is now battling global health issues in 90 countries, and hygiene-related diseases, and the resulting deaths, have dissipated in many at-risk communities.
+Derreck founded the Global Soap Project (now acquired by Clean the World), a humanitarian aid organization for collecting discarded and unused soap from thousands of hotels worldwide, reprocessing it, then distributing it to in-need populations around the world.
+The organization battled global health issues in 90 countries, and hygiene-related diseases, and the resulting deaths, have dissipated in many at-risk communities.

 In his role as CEO of the National Center for Civil and Human Rights, he elevated the visibility of the Center on a global scale, showcasing stories of victims of civil rights abuse and the heroic actions that changed the course of history.